-What inspired us: McKinsey’s questions for board members considering the adoption of a new digital technology, questions that your CEO might be reading right now…
+What inspired us: McKinsey’s questions for board members considering the adoption of a new digital technology, questions that your Manager or CEO might be reading right now…

 Without further ado- here they are and good luck!

 1) How is your new digital signage solution going to help you win against traditional and new competitors?
 A faster delivery of information to the interested parties, more agility in responding to external circumstances or access to a different audience can all be factors that grant you a competitive edge over competition.
 Whatever those might be, they should be clearly identified right from the start (depending on your organisation’s circumstances).
 The answers to this question will help you clarify the purpose of the system and ‘’sell’’ the investment to your management.

 2) How will digital signage improve your operational agility?
 IT systems in general help businesses implement, speed up or change certain processes at low risk and costs.
 When it comes to digital signage, this system can help your business decrease the time to market for new products, services or brand messages by allowing you to push out new content in almost real-time (hence making you more agile than your competitors).

 Make sure your digital signage supplier is also agile enough to respond quickly to your requirements and support you in your journey so you can adjust and update your solution quickly.